Are You Training A Narcissist?

 Feed.
 Change diaper; check to see if baby is all right.
 Do not pick the child up or feed him until 6:00 a.m.

-If a baby cries all the time and for no apparent reason, we know something is wrong and the cause should be explored.
+If an infant cries all the time and for no apparent reason, we know something is wrong and the cause should be explored.
 However, for an infant to be healthy and develop properly, it is critical that he spend a certain amount of time crying loudly.
 Crying is a natural way of expanding and strengthening his lungs and giving baby his necessary exercise.
 A newborn generally sleeps twenty hours out of 24.
 A healthy baby may spend up to four hours crying every day.
 That fussing can take place at one particular time of day such as evening hours, or baby may cry some before each feeding.
 With patience and persistence, he can be trained to fuss during daylight hours so everyone gets needed rest at night.

 Before a child is acclimated to the above schedule, he will probably want to be fed during the night.
 A baby doesn’t need to feed in the middle of the night.
 He should be getting all of his nutritional needs met during day feedings.
 If parents are consistent with the above schedule, most children become accustomed to it after a few days and will begin sleeping through the night.